 Many hikers prefer the Marangu route because it is considered to be the easiest trail on the mountain, because of the gradual grade and more direct path.
-The shorter time frame of the route makes altitude acclimatization fairly difficult.
-Marangu is the only route on Kilimanjaro that uses the same route for ascending and descending.
+The shorter time frame of the journey makes altitude acclimatization fairly difficult.
+Marangu is the only route on Kilimanjaro that uses the same path for ascending and descending.

 The Marangu route is the least expensive route, because it is possible to complete the climb in as little as 5 days.
 There is a 6-day option, which helps with acclimatization and greatly increases your chances of success for reaching the summit.